MarcelRG/marcel-cool-astro/README.md

 ## A new personal website.

+### Post Link: <a href="www.marcelrg.com/project/marcelcool">www.marcelrg.com/project/marcelcool</a>
+### Notable features:

+- Great lighthouse scores
+- Cool tailwind hover animations
+- Pin 3 projects and blogs to show in homescreen
+- Music playlist you can listen to while navigating

 I decided to update my personal website for three main reasons:

 1. Finally get around building a blog, not just a project showcase.